kragen/derctuo/veskeno-outline.md

 A binary, rather than textual, file format
 ------------------------------------------

-It's reasonable to consider, for example, core Lisp as the canonical representation for algorithms, by which is meant the usual definitions of S-expressions, CAR, CDR, CONS, QUOTE, NULL, ATOM, EQUAL, LAMBDA, some kind of conditional such as COND or IF, and some kind of
+It’s reasonable to consider, for example, core Lisp as the canonical representation for algorithms, by which is meant the usual definitions of S-expressions, CAR, CDR, CONS, QUOTE, NULL, ATOM, EQUAL, LAMBDA, some kind of conditional such as COND or IF, and some kind of